merriam/dectools/README.txt

     def view_summary():
         ...

-You can find a manual in docs/dectools.pdf, or an html version in docs/manual/index.html.
+You can find manuals in docs/index.html.